Polymok/TE_PID/README.md

 ### Outputs

 `output_filename`: file.
 Recommend .csv format.
 7 comma-separated columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
 Each row corresponds to a specific triplet.
 PID terms are given in units of bits.
 Entropy for each neuron is also calculated separately.

-### Script variables

-`str`: query user if neurons are represented as columns in `input_timeseries`.

-`output_file`: path to output filename to facilitate `fprintf`.

-`nNeuron`: number of neurons given in `input_timeseries`.

-`neuron_list`: vector of unique neuron indices.
-If `triplet_list` is not given, `neuron_list = 1:nNeuron`.

-`entropy`: Shannon entropy *p*log*p* in bits.

-`target_future`: future time-series of each neuron.
-The first *X* time-steps are truncated, where *X* = `delay`.

-`prob`: probability that `target_future` takes on a unique value.

-`pairs_1`: 2-column matrix of all possible neuron index pair combinations.
-Generate using MATLAB in-built function `nchoosek`.

-`pairs_2`: swap columns 1 and 2 of `pairs_1`.

-`targeted_pairs`: concatenate `pairs_1` and `pairs_2` vertically.
-Equivalent to finding all 2-membered permutations of elements of `neuron_list`.

-`single_TEs`: 3-column matrix indicating target neuron index, source neuron index, and transfer entropy in bits.

-`row_index`: integer scalar starting at 1 and incrementing each for-loop iteration.
-Used to write data to new row of output matrix.

-`triplets_1`: 3-column matrix of all possible 3-neuron index combinations.
-First column indicates target neuron index.
-Generate using MATLAB in-built function `nchoosek`.

-`triplets_2`: designate second column of `triplets_1` as target neuron index.

-`triplets_3`: designate third column of `triplets_1` as target neuron index.

-`triplet_list`: concatenate `target_1`, `target_2`, and `target_3` vertically.
-Equivalent to finding all 3-membered permutations of elements of `neuron_list`, where the permutation order is only over the first member of each triplet.

-`redundancy`: explicitly defined component of PID values according to Timme.
-Calculate using minimum information function.

-`TE1`: transfer entropy from first source to target.
-Extracted from `single_TEs`.

-`TE2`: transfer entropy from second source to target.
-Extracted from `single_TEs`.

-`TE12`: transfer entropy from horizontally concatenated first and second source considered as a single vector-valued time-series to target neuron.

-`unique1`: PID unique term from first source to target.
-Constrained by PID equations.

-`unique2`: PID unique term from second source to target.
-Constrained by PID equations.

-`synergy`: PID synergy term.
-Constrained by PID equations.

-`output_data`: concatenated PID terms to be printed to output file.

 ## `TE.m`